 Here is a short video that explains consent in practical terms.

 What to do if you or someone you know has become a victim of sexual assault

 If you become a victim of a sexual assault it can be difficult to know what to do next.
 Support is available for you.
 If you’ve been sexually assaulted it isn’t your fault and you won’t be blamed.
 No-one has the right to do this to you.

 We work with partners such as the Gloucestershire Rape and Sexual Abuse Centre (GRASAC), the Sexual Assault Referral Centre (SARC), and the NHS to listen to and support you through this.

-Please visit the following page to see exactly the steps you need to take to get the support you need: https://www.gloucestershire.police.uk/what-do-i-do-if/i-have-been-a-victim-of-crime/i-have-been-sexually-assaulted-or-know-someone-who-has-been/
+Please visit this page to see exactly the steps you need to take to get the support you need.

 Please don’t go through this in silence.
 Always tell someone.